-While management has the primary responsibility for the financial statements and the reporting process, including the system of internal controls, the Audit and Finance Committee reviews the Company's audited financial statements and financial reporting process on behalf of the Board of Directors.
+While management has the primary responsibility for the financial statements and the reporting process, including the system of internal controls, the Audit and Finance Committee reviews the Company's audited financial statements and financial reporting process on behalf of the Board.
 The independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB") and to issue a report thereon.
 The Audit and Finance Committee monitors those processes.
-In this context, the Audit and Finance Committee has met and held discussions with management and the independent registered public accounting firm regarding the fair and complete presentation of the Company in its financial statements, as well as alternative treatments.
-Management has represented to the Audit and Finance Committee that the Company's consolidated financial statements were prepared in accordance with United States generally accepted accounting principles ("GAAP"), and the Audit and Finance Committee has reviewed and discussed the consolidated financial statements with management and the independent registered public accounting firm.
+In this context, the Audit and Finance Committee has met and held discussions with management and the independent registered public accounting firm regarding the fair and complete presentation of the Company's results.
+The Audit and Finance Committee has discussed significant accounting policies applied by the Company in its financial statements, as well as alternative treatments.
+Management has represented to the Audit and Finance Committee that the Company's consolidated financial statements were prepared in accordance with United States generally accepted accounting principles ("GAAP"), and the Audit and Finance Committee has reviewed and discussed the consolidated financial statements were prepared in accordance with United States generally accepted accounting principles ("GAAP"), and the Audit and Finance Committee has reviewed and discussed the consolidated financial statements with management and the independent registered public accounting firm.
 The Audit and Finance Committee also discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the PCAOB and the SEC.